To retrofit or not to retrofit: what’s going on with Marks & Spencer’s Oxford Street store?

 From the outset, the project was met with criticism.
 British charity SAVE Britain’s Heritage and the Architects Journal campaign RetroFirst were among the key drivers of the protests against M&S, claiming that the demolition project would release as much as 40,000 tonnes of carbon dioxide into the atmosphere – the equivalent of almost 20,000 London to Sydney flights.
 In a report published in January 2022, a critical report by zero carbon expert Simon Sturgis was released which claimed the Marble Arch plans ‘were directly at odds with government policy’.

-Despite concerns, the plans were approved by the Mayor London, Sadiq Khan, in April of last year.
-However, a public inquiry proposed by Secretary of State Michael Gove was launched later in October, leading us to July’s verdict.
+Despite concerns, the plans were approved by both the Westminster council and the Mayor of London, Sadiq Khan, in April 2022.
+However, a public inquiry proposed by Michael Gove was launched later in October, and by July of 2023, the plans were rejected by the government.
+This news came as a relief to many environmental campaigners, after two years of protests and petitions against the project.

 The debate around retrofitting